 Still, if you’re a tennis fan, it’s your only option for live, professional tennis in Shanghai.
-The web site is at http://en.shanghairolexmasters.com, and tickets are available on SmartTicket.
+This is the event's website, and tickets are available on SmartTicket.

 If you’re Australian, you already know all about this game.
 If you’re not, it’s considerably over a century old and never managed to thrive anywhere except Australia, so you probably don’t care about it.